Biodiversity and Climate Change Assessment

 Drafting Timeline

-Release and online publication of the assessment report is anticipated in early 2025.
+Release and online publication of the assessment report is anticipated at the end of 2025/early 2026.
 View a detailed timeline of the assessment phases below.

 The assessment process and report production will be led by USGS, in collaboration with Environment and Climate Change Canada (ECCC) and Mexico’s National Commission for the Knowledge and Use of Biodiversity (CONABIO).
 The Udall Foundation’s National Center for Environmental Conflict Resolution (NCECR) will independently appoint, convene, and facilitate the Assessment Guidance Committee.